PurpleNinja225/NASible/.github/ISSUE_TEMPLATE/application_request.md

 ---
 name: Application Request
-about: Suggest an application to be added to Ansible-NAS
+about: Suggest an application to be added to NASible
-title: ''
-labels: 'enhancement'
+labels: 'Application Addition'
 assignees: ''

 ---